olavt/zwave-multilevel-sensor/README.md

 Now we need to add some supporting functions to get the configuration parameters during run-time.

-Create a C header file in the project root named configuration_parameters.h
+Create a C header file in the project root named "configuration_parameters.h"

 Add the following code: